10 Cheddar Scallion Cornbread Muffins Everyone Will Love

 • 1 tsp salt

-In a separate medium bowl, combine:
+In a separate medium bowl, combine your wet ingredients:

 • 1 large egg